HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Turkeys weighing 8-16 pounds are usually female hens, while larger birds are male toms.
 Since supermarket turkeys are slaughtered at a young age—under 28 weeks old—both hens and toms are about the same in terms of taste, juiciness, and tenderness.
 Buy a turkey based on weight and don't worry about sex.

-Natural turkeys have only been handled as necessary to slaughter, clean, and make them ready for cooking.
-These turkeys contain no added flavors or ingredients.
-Look for the words "natural, "minimally processed", and "no additives" on the label.
+Natural turkeys may not contain artificial flavorings, coloring ingredients, chemical preservatives, or other synthetic ingredients.
+They must also be minimally processed, meaning they have only been handled as necessary to slaughter, clean, and make them ready for human consumption.
+Look for the words “natural”, “minimally processed”, and “no artificial ingredients” on the label.

 Free-range or free-roaming turkeys are produced by a growing number of regional producers that offer their birds as a higher quality, better tasting, and more humane alternative to commodity turkey.
 According to the USDA, turkeys must have access to the outdoors in order to be called free-range.